Carltonli123/ecom-site-in-stripe/README.md

+changed to another computer, modified a little bit

 # Create an E-Commerce Web App with Node.js Express Framework and MongoDB on Alibaba Cloud

 You can access the tutorial artifact including deployment script (Terraform), related source code, sample data and instruction guidance from the github project: